Can Investors Live in Their Buy to Let Property?

 Still, this is the best option if you’re serious about turning your buy to let investment into a home of your own.

-If you’re looking to stay in your buy to let property temporarily or with a short-term stay, then you could also consider switching to a regulated buy to let mortgage.
+If you’re looking to stay in your buy-to-let property temporarily or with a short-term stay, then you could also consider switching to a regulated buy-to-let mortgage.

 This type of mortgage is more flexible and is commonly used by those who want to rent a property out to a family member.